Another-Axiom/GT_CustomMapExample/README.md

 `Add Curve` button on the `Bezier Spline` component.
 Once you've adjusted the spline to your liking, you can press the `Click to generate preview mesh` button on the `GTObjectPlaceholder` component to see a preview of what to expect when your map is loaded in Gorilla Tag.
 Check out the `FunctionalityOverview_StartingZone` scene for some examples.
+If you'd like to customize the look off your ziplines or want them included in your light bake, you can set the `Use Default Placeholder` option to FALSE, which will then give you access to two new options:
+- `Zipline Segment Prefab` - the prefab to use for your zipline segments, some example prefabs are provided in the `GorillaTagAssets/RopeAndZiplineSegments/Prefabs` folder
+- `Zipline Segment Generation Offset` - this controls the distance between zipline segments when the `Generate Zipline` button is pressed.
+Once you select your prefab click the `Generate Zipline` button to generate your zipline.
+If you'd like your zipline to be light baked, you can then modify the Zipline Segment prefab you're using and enable the "Contribute Global Illumination" on the Mesh object in the Prefab.

 ### ATM
 Using the `ATM_CustomMesh` or `ATM_FullReplacement` prefabs, you can give players access to an ATM in your map.
 It has an option to set a